 Vitamins B1, B2, B5 (pantothenic acid), B6, B9 (folic acid), and Vitamin B12 are essential factors in enzyme reactions involved in wound healing.
-B1, B2 and B6, and B12 are also required for the synthesis of collagen.
+B1, B2 and B6, and B12 are also required to synthesize collagen.

 The best sources of Vitamin B for skin health are supplements that contain all the relevant B vitamins in the optimal amount for absorption and effectiveness.
-MDacne's vitamins and minerals supplements include high amounts of vitamin B5 together with clear skin-friendly amounts of vitamins B1, 2, 3, 6, 9, and 12.
+MDacne's vitamins and minerals supplements include high amounts of vitamin B5 and precise skin-friendly amounts of vitamins B1, 2, 3, 6, 9, and 12.

 Foods that are naturally rich in vitamin B: